gbrrestoration/rrap-mds-knowledge-hub/information-system/data-store/downloading-datasets.md

 The data store provides a command ready to copy and paste - you will just need to change the name `folder` to suit the name of the folder you created.

-If you have issues following these instructions, please don't hesistate to contact the M&DS IS team for more detailed assistance.
+If you have issues following these instructions, please don't hesitate to contact the M&DS IS team for more detailed assistance.

 ___
 ### Updating local files from updated dataset (`aws sync` command)